ManageIQ/manageiq_depot/windows_instance_passwords/content.md

 #### How to Use Re-Entrancy in Automate

 Once you have an `AWS::EC2::KeyPair` object and its `private_key` data, all you need to do is provision and instance.
 Once the instance provisioning is kicked off, you unfortunately have to wait until the AWS Ec2Config service actually sets and makes available the password data for the new instance you've created.
-In my experience, this generally takes between 3 and 5 minutes (at least for the AWS regions in the US.
+In my experience, this generally takes between 3 and 5 minutes (at least for the AWS regions in the US).
 Luckily, ManageIQ automate is reentrant.
 This gives coders the ability to periodically check a service and wait until it completes before gathering data and moving on to the next step in the overall process.
+At the 10,000 fot level, ManageIQ handles the rescheduling of tasks if they need to wait for a while.
+The programmer simply specifies the amount of time it should wait, and you exit.
+ManageIQ will successfully reschedule the task to run again in roughly the amount of time you specific (give or take a few seconds.

 Here is an example snippet which takes a VM object, checks to see if the password data is available, waits if not using Automate retry, and the gets and decrypts the password once it is ready.
 ```
           # Retry Method
           # basic retry logic